eclipse-tractusx/tractusx-edc/edc-extensions/cx-oauth2/README.md

 > - **transportCertsSha256** Contains the public keys of the used transport certificates, hashed using SHA256.
 The identifying X509 certificate should not be used for the communication encryption.
 Therefore, the receiving party needs to connect the identity of a connector by relating its hostname (from the communication encryption layer) and the used private/public key pair, with its IDS identity claim of the DAT.
 The public transportation key must be one of the `transportCertsSha256` values.
 Otherwise, the receiving connector must expect that the requesting connector is using a false identity claim.
 In general, this claim holds an Array of Strings, but it may optionally hold a single String instead if the Array would have exactly one element.

 The reason IDS did this is to prevent the IDS DAPS to know, which connectors talk to each other.
 But this solution introduces a new level of complexity for different deployment scenarios.
-The Catena-X OAuth2 Extension introduces the classic audience validation again, so that Catena-X does not have to deal with these things for now.
+The OAuth2 Extension introduces the classic audience validation again, so that users do not have to deal with these things for now.

 ## Configuration